itikadi/kPPA-CART/README.md

-# Iterative KPPA
+# KPPACart

-This package adds iterative kPPA as described in "...".
+This package adds iterative kPPA with classification and regression trees as described in "...".

 ## Installation